Why should we go through you for our mortgage?

 You can finance some of your closing costs, but it needs to be written into your contract as a seller credit.
 Essentially, you add a little extra money to your offer and then make the seller pay the closing costs.
 Be sure to discuss this with your real estate agent and me before you make your offer, if you want to do that.

 We typically close approximately 30 days after your contract is written and agreed upon.
 To close more quickly, we highly recommend that you send us your pay stubs and other documentation after your preapproval but before you put in your offer on a house.

 Where are you licensed to do business?

-I currently hold a Ohio and Kentucky Loan Officer licenses.
+I currently hold Ohio, Kentucky, Indiana, Florida and Texas Loan Officer licenses.
 My NMLS number is 1674385.